Guarinho/Guarinho/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="50%" align="right" alt="Github" src="https://i.imgur.com/Os9lnox.gif" />

-- 👨🏽‍💻 I’m currently working on [Handle Path Oz](https://github.com/onimur/handle-path-oz);
-- 🌱 I’m currently learning Kotlin and Continuous Integration(CircleCI);
+- 🌱 I’m currently learning Blender and Deep Learning;
-- 👯 I’m looking to collaborate on [Handle Path Oz](https://github.com/onimur/handle-path-oz) 🤝;
-- 🤔 I’m looking for help with Design Pattern 😭;
+- 🤔 I’m looking for help with 3D Modeling and Data Analysis;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Fun-Fact: I have a degree in civil engineering;
+- ⚡️ Fun-Fact: I have a degree in electrical engineering;
 - 📫 How to reach me: murillo_comino@hotmail.com;

 **Languages and Tools:**